Kubeflow model serving API setup

 - Creating and configuring a KServe model server instance in Kubeflow

-- Building a real-time prediction API using a trained model
+- Deploying a trained model as a real-time prediction API

-- Learning how to manage and optimize the model serving process using KServe
+- Managing and optimizing the serving process using KServe

 Supported tools